 In addition, the \emph{boundary} pseudoscalar Yukawa (pY) model has been studied in~\cite{Jiang:2025} in the context of interacting Dirac fermions on a honeycomb lattice with armchair boundaries, revealing results that differ quantitatively from those of Refs.~\cite{Giombi:2022, Herzog:2023}.
 The GNY type theories emerging from the interplay between edge fermions and bulk bosons were also studied in the context of topological insulators~\cite{Shen:2024} and superconductors~\cite{GeJiangYaoJian:2025}.

-In the present paper, we study the GNY model in a semi-infinite space with general boundary conditions using perturbative RG in \(D = 4-\varepsilon\) dimensions.
-We consider Neumann and Dirichlet boundary conditions for the bosonic fields, and the most general boundary conditions for the fermions that preserve unitarity, conformal invariance, and charge conjugation symmetry.
+In the present paper, we study the GNY model in a semi-infinite space with general boundary conditions (BCs) using perturbative RG in \(D = 4-\varepsilon\) dimensions.
+We consider Neumann and Dirichlet BCs for the bosonic fields, and the most general BCs for the fermions that preserve unitarity, conformal invariance, and charge conjugation symmetry.
 This allows us to identify all possible universality classes and compute the corresponding dimensions of scaling operators and critical exponents.
-Mapping our model onto the pY model we reconcile the discrepancy between the results obtained in~\cite{Giombi:2022, Herzog:2023} and in~\cite{Jiang:2025}.
+Mapping our model onto the pY model, we reconcile the discrepancy between the results obtained in~\cite{Giombi:2022, Herzog:2023} and in~\cite{Jiang:2025}.

 The paper is organized as follows.
-In Sec.~\ref{sec:model}, we introduce the semi-infinite GNY semimetal, discuss the boundary conditions (BCs) compatible with various symmetries, analyze the existence of boundary states, and compute the corresponding Green's functions.
+In Sec.~\ref{sec:model}, we introduce the semi-infinite GNY semimetal, discuss the BCs compatible with various symmetries, analyze the existence of boundary states, and compute the corresponding Green's functions.
 Section~\ref{sec:phase-diagram} summarizes the phase diagram and identifies the universality classes of boundary phase transitions.
 In Sec.~\ref{sec:Renormalization}, we discuss the field-theoretic renormalization procedure and define the boundary critical exponents.
-Section~\ref{sec:bulk} reviews the known results for bulk critical behavior, while Sec.~\ref{sec:boundary} is devoted to the analysis of boundary transitions, including the computation of critical exponents and the stability of different fixed points.
+Section~\ref{sec:bulk} reviews the known results for bulk critical behavior, while Sec.~\ref{sec:boundary} is devoted to the analysis of boundary transitions, including the computation of critical exponents and the stability of different fixed points (FPs).
 In Sec.~\ref{sec:Pseudoscalar-Yukawa}, we examine the boundary criticality of the pY model.
 Finally, Sec.~\ref{sec:conclusions} presents our conclusions and outlook.